 teaches Mathematics and Computer Science at Drew and is a member of the Drew Chorale.
 A Pomona College graduate, he earned his Ph.D. in Mathematics at the University of Wisconsin—Madison, where he sang in the UW Choral Union under Robert Fountain.
 Before joining the Drew faculty in 1988, he held a research appointment at the University of Montréal, and he sang in the Montreal Symphony Orchestra chorus.
 Since 1996, Steve has been a member of New York City’s Dessoff Choirs.
 In addition to its own concerts, Dessoff’s recent guest appearances include Lorin Maazel’s final concerts with the New York Philharmonic; Lord of the Rings: The Two Towers, live-to-projection at Radio City Music Hall; an East Coast tour with rock legend Ray Davies; concerts under conductors Iván Fischer, Yannick Nézet-Séguin, and Patrick Dupré Quigley; and a concert of music performed at the Coronation of Queen Elizabeth II, given for her 2013 Jubilee year, at London’s Royal Festival Hall.

-is associate dean of the College of Liberal Arts, and half of the Classics Department at Drew.
+makes up half of the Classics Department at Drew.
 He is a native of Brooklyn, NY, currently living in Maplewood, New Jersey with his wife and two teen-aged children.
 John studied voice and sang with the Amherst College Glee Club in earlier days.
-After a long hiatus from organized singing, he joined the Drew Choral Union last year and despite the presence of his more professional colleagues, is looking forward to the small-group experience of the Camerata.
+After a long hiatus from organized singing, he joined the Drew Choral Union two years ago and enjoys the challenge and the small-group experience of CMI.

 Nick Murphy is a sophomore at Drew University, expected to graduate in 2017 with a double major in Music and Computer Science.
 Nick currently participates in the Drew Chorale, Choral Union, and the local Methodist Church choir.
 He is also a previous member of the Madrigal Singers and Drew’s co-ed a cappella group, AOTA.
 As a member of the Oakcrest High School Center Stage Follies, Nick participated in no fewer than seven musical theatre productions, playing leading roles in Annie, Curtains!, and Brigadoon.
 He is a five-year member of the South Jersey Regional Chorus as well as a one-year member of the New Jersey State Chorus.
 He also enjoys reading, video games, and attempting to play the piano.
 When he’s not spending time on campus, Nick resides in Mays Landing with his mother Kim, his brother Chris, and their pets Charlie and Coco.